-- a) Name of canine and canine handler. - b) Canine breed, description, age. - c) Canine team(s) organization. - d) Name of assessing organization. - e) Name(s) of individual(s) conducting, assisting, or awarding assessment. - f) Date and time of canine team assessment. - g) Type of canine trained final response stated to assessor. - h) Canine team assessment results [true positive(s), true negative(s), false positive(s), false negative(s)]. - i) Operational assessment design (single-blind, or double-blind). - j) Type and size of search area [debris, wilderness, urban, vehicle(s), building(s), etc.]. - k) Location, environment (i.e., urban, rural, wilderness), and weather conditions during assessment (temperature, cloud cover, humidity, wind, etc.). - l) Time taken to complete assessment. - m) Set time. - n) Target descriptor(s): - type(s) (e.g., amount, fresh or aged: blood, bone, human tissue, decomposition); - location of training aids(s); - the concealment of the training aid(s) (height, depth, debris pile, etc.); - containment of target(s) (glass jar, PVC pipe, etc.). - o) Number and type of distractor(s) (blank containers, animal remains, food, etc.) - p) The standard or guideline to which the canine team is assessed. - q) Deficiencies and corrective measures noted for future training. - r) Other information required by canine team's organization.
+- a) Name of canine and canine handler. - b) Canine breed, description, age. - c) Canine team(s) organization. - d) Name of assessing organization. - e) Name(s) of individual(s) conducting, assisting, or awarding assessment. - f) Date and time of canine team assessment. - g) Type of canine trained final response stated to assessor. - h) Canine team assessment results ([true positive7(s), true negative7(s), false positive(s), false negative(s).]. - i) Operational assessment design (single-blind, or double-blind). - k) Location, environment (i.e., urban, rural, wilderness), and weather conditions during assessment (temperature, cloud cover, humidity, wind, etc.). - l) Time taken to complete assessment. - m) Set time. - n) Target descriptor(s): - type(s) (e.g., amount, fresh or aged: blood, bone, human tissue, decomposition); - location of training aids(s); - the concealment of the target odortraining aid(s) (height, depth, debris pile, etc.); - containment of target(s) (glass jar, PVC pipe, etc.). - o) Number and type of distractor(s) (blank containers, animal remains, food, etc.) - p) The standard or guideline to which the canine team is assessed. - q) Deficiencies and corrective measures noted for future training.

+r) Other information required by canine team's organization.

-C Storage environment N .
-Storage container Ambient Refrigerated Frozen Notes All Stages It is not recommended to use the handler's blood for training.
+Storage container Storage environment Notes Ambient Refrigerated Frozen All Stages It is not recommended to use the handler's blood for training.
 Blood should be obtained from someone other than the handler.
 Storage containers should be opened periodically to introduce oxygen to the sample.
 (Forbes).
-Recent literature suggests that blood should be stored at room or ambient temperature (reference).
-Blood Fresh Blood collection tube or other container used for initial blood collection, if not being used immediately, container should be transported in glass container with sealing lid (such as canning jar or vial).
-Only storage option for fresh N/A N/A Fresh blood will change categories to aged (wet or dry) after 24 hours of storage.
-Drawing into tubes containing an anticoagulant will delay the decomposition rate of the blood ^[38] .
-Aged - wet Can be stored in original blood collection container or on alternative substrate (per mission requirement) and then stored in glass container with sealing lid (such as canning jar or vial).
-Recommended storage condition.
-Storing at ambient will allow blood to age at a more natural rate.
-Refrigeration does have some effect on the aging and decomposition process, which could affect the odor profile. ^[17] Not recommended, unless operationally relevant.
+Recent literature suggests that blood should be stored at room or ambient temperature (reforence).
+Blood Fresh Blood collection tube or other container used for initial blood collection, if not being used immediately, container should be transported in glass container with sealing lid (such as canning jar or vial) Only storage option for fresh N/A N/A Fresh blood will change categories to aged (wet or dry) after 12 hours of storage.
+Avoid drawing into tubes containing an anticoagulant [31] .
+Aged - wet Can be stored in original blood collection container or on alternative substrate (per mission requirement) and then stored in glass container with sealing lid (such as canning jar or vial) Recommended storage condition.
+Storing at ambient will allow blood to age at a more natural rate Refrigeration does have some effect on the aging and decomposition process, which could affect the odor profile.
+Not recommended, unless operationally relevant.
 Freezing/thawi ng is known to change the odor of blood.
-[17] Drawing into tubes containing an anticoagulant will delay the decomposition rate of the blood ^[38] .
+Avoid drawing into tubes containing an anticoagulant.